engage-so/engage-android/README.md

 ## Initialization

-Import `so.engage.android.sdk.Engage;` and initialize the SDK.
+Import `so.engage.android.sdk.Engage` and initialize the SDK.

 ```java
 // ...